rivvalue/voia-docs/FULL_VOC_ROADMAP.md

 # Full Voice of Client Agent Development Roadmap

 ## Overview
-This roadmap outlines the transformation from the current Voxa demonstration platform into a full-featured Voice of Client Agent system.
+This roadmap outlines the transformation from the current Vocsa demonstration platform into a full-featured Voice of Client Agent system.

 ## Phase 1: Core Infrastructure (Weeks 1-2)